|

 Photo © Stuart Dunlop |

-Rare and not native to Skye though is to Scotland.
-Wet places near habitation, self-sown from originally planted specimens.
+Not uncommon in Argyll but rare elsewhere.
+Specimens near habitation are often of planted origin, but it does occur as a native.
+Wet lowland situations, often beside burns.
 Shrub or tree to c 7 m high.
 Leaves c 5-12 cm long.
-Skye ID: Leaves dark green and glossy above, paler on the underside, hairless, somewhat leathery, c 2.5-4 x as long as broad, with acute tips.
+ID: Leaves dark green and glossy above, paler on the underside, hairless, somewhat leathery, c 2.5-4 x as long as broad, with acute tips.
 Leaves somewhat fragrant, edged with small close gland-tipped teeth that ooze gum.
 Twigs hairless, shiny.
 Other features: Stamens c 5 per flower, compared with 2-3 in all other Willow species. |